usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 - [ ]  What measurable objectives will we use to guide and evaluate this acquisition?

 ---
-## Defining Constraints Before Acquisition Strategy Begins
+## Defining constraints before acquisition strategy begins

 Before you begin building the acquisition strategy, it's essential to identify constraints that could shape or limit what’s possible in the procurement.